matt-fonto/concepts/system_design.md

   - state, prop changes, React'd traverse the entire component tree.
 Compare with previous tree, and apply changes on the DOM, in one go.

 - `Fiber Reconciler`

   - work is done incrementally
   - React can start and pause work
   - Improved performance and reaction rate

+- It's the new (React 16) VDOM reconciler
+  - We still build the Virtual DOM tree, but under the hood we reconcile it through Fiber, not the Stack Reconciler
+  - The way React processes VDOM

 #### Main Concepts React Fiber